Ultra-diluted gas transmittance revisited: A single particle transmittance

 \section{A single particle transmittance}

-This section shows how a single particle spread affects the absorption detection rate depending on the detector position.
-Consider it a super simple, single-particle gas cloud.
+This section shows how a single particle spread affects the absorption detection rate depending on the detector size and position.
+It is a kind of the simplest, single-particle gas cloud.
 We introduce probability distribution, detection rate and illustrate.

-The particle 1D normal distribution $P$ reads as usual:
+We will be interested in finding a particle in a given volume of detectability tunnel perpendicular to the detector plane.
+To simplify calculations, we can project a 2D particle onto the detector plane thanks to distribution symmetry.
+This way, we get 1D normal distribution $P$:

 where $stdev$ is particle standard deviation.